 - Any portion of the City of Hermantown lying west of LaVaque Road EXCEPT that any lot(s) within subdivisions must have a minimum of five (5) acres.

-- Any parcels of property, including subdivisions, with a common boundary containing five (5) acres or more lying east of the LaVaque Road.
+- Any parcels of property, including subdivisions, with a common boundary containing five (5) acres or more lying east of the Lavaque Road.

-The Hermantown Police Department does not document the properties on which applicants have permission to hunt on.
+The Hermantown Police Department does not document the properties on which applicants have permission to hunt.
 Hunters are required to carry a completed City of Hermantown Landowner Permission Form any time they are hunting within the City of Hermantown.
 The Landowner Permission Form will not be required for those individuals that are hunting on their own property.